 Foreclosure Services General Advice:

-*Before signing any deals with a potential buyer, contact your BBB to request a report on the company and check with your state Attorney General and state Real Estate Commission.
+-Before signing any deals with a potential buyer, contact BBB at BBB.org to request a Business Review for the company and check with your state Attorney General and state Real Estate Commission.

 The U.S. Department of Housing and Urban Development (HUD) funds free or very low cost housing counseling nationwide.
 Housing counselors can help you understand the law and your options, organize your finances and represent you in negotiations with your lender if you need this assistance.
 Find a HUD-approved housing counselor near you or call (800) 569-4287 or TTY (800) 877-8339 or online at hud.gov/foreclosure.